EliasHaaralahti/No-Mans-Canvas-Client/README.md

 ### Client for No Man's Canvas

 ### Backend
-A link for the backended developed for this project can be found at: https://github.com/VKoskiv/NoMansCanvas
+A link for the backend developed for this project can be found at: https://github.com/VKoskiv/NoMansCanvas

 ### To launch